Arte All’Arte VIII, 2003

 Now in its eighth edition, the event, fruit of the immense and tenacious efforts of the Arte Continua Association, is now entering its most mature phase.
 This reached maturity is evident in the deep involvement and commitment shown by the organisers and, of course, the artists, towards the local reality and interests and, at the same time, an equally important element, in the ingenuity of the conception and realisation of artistic projects created expressly for that situation.

-The group of artists participating in this year's event undoubtedly offers an extremely fresh and original combination, involving people from different countries and cultures.
-These artists often embody singular experiences of globalisation, but are at the same time deeply committed to specific local realities, of which they offer innovative readings and creative proposals.
-Sarkis, of Armenian descent, was born in Istanbul, has lived in Paris for 30 years and has travelled and worked all over the world.
-Jimmie Durham, a Cherokee 'American Indian', now lives in Berlin and works everywhere to 'escape' 'imperialist centralisation'.
-Emilio Prini, an almost mythical figure of the Arte Povera generation, re-emerges from behind the scenes.
-Marjetica Potrc is a Slovenian 'third-worlder' who has explored various 'glocal' urban conditions, especially outside the West.
-Wang Du, a Chinese national living in Paris, exhibits all over the world and is progressively focusing his work on different local realities, while his main interest evolves through a more global theme: reflection on the power of the media.
-Eko Prawoto, an Indonesian architect who lives in Jakarta but trained in Europe, bases his social commitment on the invocation of ecological and cultural progress as a further step in the long march to improve the living conditions of local communities and on the revaluation of traditional and alternative technologies.
-The above-mentioned artists ensured that the most diverse and stimulating projects met and dialogued with the local societies and the natural scenery of the six towns involved in the event: San Gimignano, Siena, Colle di Val d'Elsa, Montalcino, Buonconvento and Poggibonsi.
+The group of artists participating in this year’s event undoubtedly offers an extremely fresh and original combination, involving people from different countries and cultures.
+These artists often embody unique experiences of globalization, while at the same time being deeply engaged in specific local realities, to which they bring innovative interpretations and creative proposals.
+Sarkis, of Armenian descent, was born in Istanbul, has lived in Paris for thirty years, and has traveled and worked all over the world.
+Jimmie Durham, a Cherokee “Native American,” now lives in Berlin and works everywhere in order to “escape” “imperialist centralization.”
+Emilio Prini, an almost mythical figure of the Arte povera generation, re-emerges from behind the scenes.
+Marjetica Potrc is a Slovenian “third-worldist” who has explored various “glocal” urban conditions, especially outside the West.
+Wang Du, a Chinese national living in Paris, exhibits worldwide and is gradually focusing his work on different local realities, while his main interest evolves around a more global theme: reflecting on the power of the media.
+Eko Prawoto, an Indonesian architect who lives in Jakarta but was trained in Europe, bases his social engagement on the call for ecological and cultural progress as a further step in the long march toward improving the living conditions of local communities, and on the revaluation of traditional and alternative technologies.
+The aforementioned artists have ensured that the most diverse and stimulating projects meet and engage in dialogue with local societies and with the natural setting of the six cities involved in the event: San Gimignano, Siena, Colle di Val d’Elsa, Montalcino, Buonconvento, and Poggibonsi.

-It is crucial to emphasise the considerable efforts these artists have made to introduce important changes in the notion of public art.
-These efforts represent the most significant trend of our times, i.e. the renewed involvement of art projects and public dimensions, social and environmental realities.
+It is essential to emphasize the considerable efforts these artists have made to introduce significant changes to the notion of public art.
+These efforts represent the most significant trend of our time, namely the renewed engagement between artistic projects and the public dimension, between social and environmental realities."